Islamists hail Morsy's Egypt victory, West wary

 In the United Arab Emirates, the WAM news agency said the government respected "the choice of the Egyptian people in the context of its democratic march".

-Dahi Khalfan, the Dubai police chief, was more skeptical.
+Dahi Khalfan, the Dubai police chief, was more sceptical.
 "An unfortunate choice," he said in a tweet.
 "The repercussions of this choice will not be light to poor ordinary people."

 Bahrain's state news agency said King Hamad congratulated Morsy, praising "an atmosphere of freedom and democracy", while Jordan's Minister of State for Information Samih al-Maaytah told Reuters his country hoped Morsy would ensure stability.